Determining the level of the pension contribution in different fields

 Determining the pension contribution of the Evangelical Lutheran Church employers and employees

 The employers of the Evangelical Lutheran Church pay a wage-based pension contribution in addition to a pension fund contribution that is based on the Church tax.
 The pension fund contribution aims at raising the Church’s pension fund until further notice.
-The Church pension fund aims to secure that the pension can be paid to Church employees and to even out the rise in parishes’ future pension contributions.
+The Church pension fund aims to secure that the pension can be paid to Church workers and to even out the rise in parishes’ future pension contributions.
 The Church Pension Fund is a buffer fund, but unlike the buffer funds under TyEL, it is not linked to individual pension liabilities.
-The employee contribution is the same as for other wage earners.
+The workers’ contribution rates are the same as for other wage earners.